 This group said it spent about $100,000 in Europe since 2010.
-Its filings don’t detail where this money went but the TFP has been linked to a controversial ‘think tank’ in Poland that has helped develop policy for far-right Law and Justice (PiS) politicians.
+Its filings don’t detail where this money went, but the TFP has been linked to a controversial ‘think tank’ in Poland that has helped develop policy for politicians from the far-Right Law and Justice party (PiS).

 A ‘wake-up call’ to prevent ‘foreign interference’

 Under US law, the groups analysed by openDemocracy are required to publicly disclose some information about their foreign spending, but not the names of their overseas recipients, details of what activities they fund – or the identities of their own funders.

 The $50m figure drawn from openDemocracy’s analysis is also a likely underestimate of the resources that US conservatives have channelled into Europe in recent years.